danielsaims/DroneShuttles--Ghost-Azure-1-azure/docs/Solution Migration.md

 ### Migration Methodology.
-With the assessment complete, DroneShuttles needs to identify tools to move its applications, data, and infrastructure to Azure.
+With the assessment complete, I then   identify tools to move its applications, data, and infrastructure to Azure.

 A simple **“lift and shift migration” (IAAS)** could have been chosen but given the fact that the requirements of the website and to fully **maximize the potential of the azure cloud capabilities** - the solution focused on also the future and did not see the need for 5 Devops Engineer on the website which will already be using a platform like Ghost that has a SAAS option.
 So  **PAAS serveless**  option was chosen
-The main functionality stays the same with a different architecture; a **revamp**  totally in the cloud.
+The main functionality stays the same with a different architecture; a **REVAMP**  totally in the cloud.
 It modernizes an application into a resilient, highly scalable, independently deployable architecture.

 -	Migrate the front-end website to the Web Apps feature of Azure App Service.